park-sewon/coq-clerical/README.md

 This tactic works also for partial correctness goals.

-A similar tactic `proves_assign_simple_arithemtical τ` is defined to prove a triple for assigning an arithmetical expression of type `τ` to a variable.
+A similar tactic `prove_assign_arith τ` is defined to prove a triple for assigning an arithmetical expression of type `τ` to a variable.
 It calls `prove_arith` internally.